Excerpt from The Ultimatum

 “What you doing in there?
 Get out of my truck!”

 By then Scummy would have caught up, he’d hear the yelling, and Jered would be dead.

-All for a portable CD player.
+All for a DVD player.

-me bad, I do you.
+You do me bad, I do you.
 It didn’t need to make sense.
 Logic and reason had nothing to do with anything.
 Honor did.

 A lady walking on the sidewalk at the end of the alley hesitated and pulled up, as if she saw something coming.

-garbage around him as cover.
+the garbage around him as cover.

 Within seconds he heard footsteps and huffing.